arjunr2/WALI/README.md

 be patched into `Cargo.toml` until potential upstreaming is possible.

-## WASM as a miscellaneous binary format!
+## WASM as a Miscellaneous Binary Format!

 This will **greatly** simplify all toolchain builds for WALI out-of-the-box.
 It is **required** to compile some [applications](applications) in our repo